olmedo-marlen/Azure-Virtual-Network-Project-1/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?
   - http://157.55.197.62:5601
 ​
-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
-`ansible-playbook my-playbook.yml`